-Regency Valentines is only available as an e-book anthology, 2nd Feb 2015.
+Regency Valentines is only available as an e-book anthology first published on 2nd Feb 2015.

 The anthology contains two Regency novellas and some extras.